ATaylorAerospace/ATaylorAerospace/README.md

 👀 I’m interested in Data Engineering and Aerospace

-🌱 I’m currently becoming proficient this year (2022) in Python and data wrangling with Trifacta
+🌱 I’m currently becoming proficient (2022-2023) in Python and data wrangling with Trifacta

 💞️ I’m looking to collaborate on data projects utilizing DBT, Big Query, Rudderstack and Python amongst other tools/languages